Study at KP

 Please note: KP only offers full degree study programmes in Danish.

-At KP we value independent thinking, collaboration, analytical rigour and self-expression.
 The learning environment is informal and driven by the exchange of ideas.
 Teaching is based on a mixture of lectures and active student class participation through dialogue, questions and discussions.
-The KP way of studying involves studying independently as well as attending lectures and taking part in group work with your fellow students.

 Study programmes are generally supported by 10–20 hours of classes per week.
 As well as this, students work with cooperative learning processes, including study groups, experiments and practical investigative projects.

 International courses often contain continuous, internal and informal assessments, such as feedback on written reports.
-All international courses will conclude with a final assessment or assignment.

-Each semester starts off with the “Introduction and Welcome Week” for all exchange students.
+Each semester starts off with the “Introduction and Welcome Week” for all exchange students, the week before semester start

 How to apply